Brian Sandoval: Tenure

 Sandoval, as the state's 29th Governor, proposed a $5.8 billion 2011 budget without any new taxes.
 It could cause as many as 361 layoffs and 5% pay reductions for state workers.
 It also included a 5% cut in primary education and 7% cut in higher education.
 Sandoval turned down a pay raise that would have increased his salary from $141,000 to $149,573 per year.
 He also has said he will take a 5% pay cut to coincide with every other state worker's.

 The final budget for 2011 avoided deep cuts to education and human services programs.
 It contained a number of reforms that include ending teacher tenure as well as the practice of deciding layoffs based solely on teacher seniority, allowing local governments to re-open employee contracts during financial emergencies as well as barring collective bargaining by supervisors, and eliminating retirement health insurance for new state employees hired after January 1, 2012.

-He appointed U.S. Congressman Dean Heller (R–Carson City) to become U.S. Senator, after the seat become vacant from the resignation of John Ensign.
+He appointed U.S. Congressman Dean Heller (R–Carson City) to become U.S. Senator, after the seat became vacant from the resignation of John Ensign.

 On September 11, 2014, Sandoval signed a package bill to provide $1.3 billion in tax breaks and subsidies over 20 years for Tesla Motors in exchange for building the massive Gigafactory 1 battery factory in the state, near Reno.
-The factory is key to Nevada's efforts to revitalize its economy, which was hard-hit by the mortgage meltdown and the Great Recession, and has yet to fully recover.
+The factory is key to Nevada's efforts to revitalize its economy, which was hard-hit by the mortgage meltdown and the Great Recession and has yet to fully recover.

 In June 2015, Sandoval signed several bills designed to overhaul Nevada's education system.
-The reforms substantially increased funding for public schools and grants, and created incentives to recruit more teachers and promote professional training. $10 million were appropriated for preschool programs and an expansion of full-day kindergarten across Nevada.
+The reforms substantially increased funding for public schools and grants and created incentives to recruit more teachers and promote professional training. $10 million were appropriated for preschool programs and an expansion of full-day kindergarten across Nevada.